-127 Institutional requirements for establishment of Municipal Appeal Tribunal
+113. Institutional requirements for establishment of Municipal Appeal Tribunal

-- (1) The Municipality, in establishing a Municipal Appeal Tribunal in terms of section 126, must, amongst others - (a) determine the terms and conditions of service of the members of the Municipal Appeal Tribunal; - (b) identify any additional criteria that a person who is appointed as a member of the Municipal Appeal Tribunal must comply with; - (c) consider the qualifications and experience of the persons it is considering for appointment to the Municipal Planning Tribunal, make the appropriate appointments and designate the chief presiding officer; - (f) inform the members in writing of their appointment; - (g) publish the names of the members of the Municipal Appeal Tribunal and their term of office in the Provincial Gazette; - (h) determine the location of the office where the Municipal Appeal Tribunal must be situated; and - (i) develop and approve operational procedures for the Municipal Appeal Tribunal. - (2) The Municipality may not appoint any person to the Municipal Appeal Tribunal if that person - - (a) is disqualified from appointment as contemplated in section 129; or - (b) if he or she does not possess the knowledge or experience required in terms of section 128 or the additional criteria determined by the Municipality in terms of subsection (1)(b). - (3) The Council must - - (a) remunerate members of the Municipal Appeal Tribunal for each hearing of the Municipal Appeal Tribunal in accordance with the rates determined by Treasury; and - (b) designate an employee of the Municipality or appoint a person as secretary to the Municipal Appeal Tribunal.
+- The Municipality, in establishing a Municipal Appeal Tribunal in terms of section 112, must, amongst others - - determine the terms and conditions of service of the members of the Municipal Appeal Tribunal; - (b) identify any additional criteria that a person who is appointed as a member of the Municipal Appeal Tribunal must comply with; - (c) consider the qualifications and experience of the persons it is considering for appointment to the Municipal Planning Tribunal, make the appropriate appointments and designate the chief presiding officer; - (f) inform the members in writing of their appointment; - (g) publish the names of the members of the Municipal Appeal Tribunal and their term of office in the Provincial Gazette; - (h) determine the location of the office where the Municipal Appeal Tribunal must be situated; and - (i) develop and approve operational procedures for the Municipal Appeal Tribunal. - (2) The Municipality may not appoint any person to the Municipal Appeal Tribunal if that person - - (a) is disqualified from appointment as contemplated in section 115; or - (b) if he or she does not possess the knowledge or experience required in terms of section 114 or the additional criteria determined by the Municipality in terms of subsection (1)(b). - (3) The Council must - (a) remunerate members of the Municipal Appeal Tribunal for each hearing of the Municipal Appeal Tribunal in accordance with the rates determined by Treasury; and - (b) designate an employee of the Municipality or appoint a person as secretary to the Municipal Appeal Tribunal.

-128 Composition, term of office and code of conduct of Municipal Appeal Tribunal
+114. Composition, term of office and code of conduct of Municipal Appeal Tribunal

-- (1) The chief presiding officer must designate at least three members of the Municipal Appeal Tribunal to hear, consider and decide a matter which comes before it and must designate one member as the presiding officer. - (2) No member of the Municipal Planning Tribunal or joint Municipal Planning Tribunal may serve on the Municipal Appeal Tribunal.

-- (3) If a person referred to in subsection (3) is a member of the Municipal Appeal Tribunal hearing the appeal, his or her membership renders the decision of the Municipal Appeal Tribunal on that matter void. - (4) The term of office of the members of the Municipal Appeal Tribunal is five years. - (5) After the first terms of office of five years referred to in subsection (4) has expired the appointment of members of the Municipal Appeal Tribunal for the second and subsequent terms of office must be in accordance with the provisions of this Part. - (6) A member whose term of office has expired may be re-appointed as a member of the Municipal Appeal Tribunal. - (7) Members of the Municipal Appeal Tribunal must sign and uphold the code of conduct contemplated in Schedule 14.
+- (1) The Municipal Appeal Tribunal must consist of between 3 and 5 members which must include at least: - (a) one member who is a professional planner registered with the South African Council for Planners and who has appropriate experience; - (b) one member who is qualified in law and who has appropriate experience; and - (c) one member who is registered as a professional with the Engineering Council of South Africa in terms of the Engineering Profession Act, 2000. - (2) The chief presiding officer must designate at least three members of the Municipal Appeal Tribunal to hear, consider and decide a matter which comes before it and must designate one member as the presiding officer. - (3) No member of the Municipal Planning Tribunal may serve on the Municipal Appeal Tribunal. - (4) If a person referred to in subsection (3) is a member of the Municipal Appeal Tribunal hearing the appeal, his or her membership renders the decision of the Municipal Appeal Tribunal on that matter void. - (5) The term of office of the members of the Municipal Appeal Tribunal is five years. - (6) After the first terms of office of five years referred to in subsection (5) has expired the appointment of members of the Municipal Appeal Tribunal for the second and subsequent terms of office must be in accordance with the provisions of this Part. - (7) A member whose term of office has expired may be re-appointed as a member of the Municipal Appeal Tribunal. - (8) Members of the Municipal Appeal Tribunal must sign and uphold the code of conduct contemplated in Schedule 11.

-129 Disqualification from membership of Municipal Appeal Tribunal
+115. Disqualification from membership of Municipal Appeal Tribunal